What is a Blue-green deployment?

-- Instant rollbacks: we can undo the change without adverse effects and go back to the previous best state.
+- Instant rollbacks: undo the change without adverse effects and go back to the previous best state.

 - No upgrade-time schedules for developers: no need to wait for maintenance windows

-- Testing parity: the newer versions can be accurately tested in real-world scenarios
+- Testing parity: the newer versions can be accurately tested for real-world scenarios

 The Blue-Green strategy is a perfect practice for simulating and running disaster recovery practices.
 This is because of the inherent equivalence of the Blue and Green instances and a quick recovery mechanism in case of an issue with the new release.

 As we have seen in the case of Canary deployment, the testing environment may not be identical to the final production environment.
 In canary, we use a small portion of the production environment and move a small amount of traffic to the new system.
 But to simulate an actual production scenario a similar baseline instance is created that then is compared with the canary release.
 Read more about Canary Analysis here.